 Assenza v.
 City of Los Angeles - Successfully enforced an 18-year-old consent decree against the LAPD and Chief Beck to ensure that all members of the public were properly receiving the requisite CCW application and CCW policy when sought at station houses.
-The consent decree as now enforced also requires each LAPD station to conspicuously post a sign explaining where the CCW application and policy can be found.
-Plaintiffs will be moving to enforce against the current LAPD Chief the portions of the consent decree relating to issuance of CCW licenses to qualified residents.
-Plaintiffs will also be moving for an order clarifying the mandatory nature of issuance when applicants meet certain criteria agreed to by the parties when crafting the consent decree.
+The consent decree as now enforced also requires each LAPD station to conspicuously post a sign explaining where the CCW application and policy can be obtained online or in person.